-Yet there was relief thirty miles southeast of Leadville, offered by an old acquaintance: Buena Vista.
-On my days off, I’d occasionally drive there, buy a loaf of French bread, a block of Velveeta, and a bottle of Boone’s Farm “wine,” and head for those hills of juniper just north of town.
+Yet there was dependable relief 30 miles southeast of Leadville, offered by an old acquaintance: Buena Vista.
+On my days off, I’d occasionally drive there; buy a loaf of French bread, a block of Velveeta, and a bottle of Boone’s Farm “wine”; and head for those gentle hills of juniper and cactus just north of town.
 Even at midday in the dead of summer, I’d build a fire of juniper and enjoy the incomparable spice of its smoke.
 Then I’d dig my bare feet into the sand and relish the warmth, space, and light of the arid woodland.

 The continuing drip drip drip of the Southwest.